Lovenoreus/webui-bot/RUN_MCPO.md

-# Guide on how to deploy the MCPO integrated version of the Test Bot.
+# Guide on how to deploy the MCPO integrated version of the webui-bot.
-## WHAT IS LACKING.
-- Specific RAG improvements.
-- PGvector database.
-- List all tool.
-(MCPO probably blocks this by default.
-Need to do more research on this.)

 ## WHAT CAN BE TESTED.
 - SQL DATABASE (No need to say from the database all the time.
 Sample questions can be found at the bottom of this .md)

-## WHAT CAN BE CONFIGURED.
-- RAG (Big chunks - cosmic_documents_clean).
-All you need is the collection on your qdrant running.
-  **Try with: use cosmic database tool to answer this. check results if cleaned and good.**
-  **Then, try with: Normal utterance, no use cosmic database tool utterances. check results if cleaned and good.**

 ## Deployment steps.
 - Git fetch.
-- Git checkout to regional_main branch.
+- Checkout to main branch.
 - docker compose down.
-- Destroy all current docker images.
+- Destroy all current docker images (if available).
 - navigate to webui root.
 - create ENV and fill it with the requested credentials
 - create a directory called: local-binaries in the root directory